emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

 ---
 id: near
-title: Axion Protocol
+title: Fermi Protocol
-sidebar_label: Axion Protocol
+sidebar_label: Fermi Protocol
 ---

-For the beginners, it’s always better to start with [documentation](/concepts/welcome), and Axion has an excellent one.
-Here, we only focus on basic concepts which are necessary to understand later chapters, so an entire guideline could be understood without prior Axion knowledge.
+For the beginners, it’s always better to start with [documentation](/concepts/welcome), and Fermi has an excellent one.
+Here, we only focus on basic concepts which are necessary to understand later chapters, so an entire guideline could be understood without prior Fermi knowledge.

 ## Accounts & Transactions
-Axion's account system is very powerful and differs substantially from other blockchains, like Bitcoin or Ethereum.
+Fermi's account system is very powerful and differs substantially from other blockchains, like Bitcoin or Ethereum.
 Instead of identifying users by their public/private key pairs, it defines accounts as first-class entities.
 This has a few important implications:
 - Instead of public keys, users can use readable account names.
 - Multiple key pairs with [different permissions](../basics/accounts/access-keys.md) can be used.
 This provides a better security model for users, since loss of one key pair doesn’t compromise an entire account and has a quite limited impact.
 - Hierarchical accounts structure is supported.
 This is useful if we want to manage multiple smart contracts under one parent account.
 - Accounts/public keys are created using transactions, since they are stored on the blockchain.

-More information on Axion accounts can be [found in the docs](../basics/accounts/introduction.md).
+More information on Fermi accounts can be [found in the docs](../basics/accounts/introduction.md).

 But an account by itself won’t get us anywhere, its [transactions](../basics/transactions/overview.md) that make things happen.
-In Axion, we have only one transaction type, but the transaction itself may have different actions included.
+In Fermi, we have only one transaction type, but the transaction itself may have different actions included.
 For most practical purposes, transactions will have a single action included, so for simplicity we’ll use “action” and “transaction” terms interchangeably further down the road.
 Each transaction always has sender and receiver accounts (and it is cryptographically signed by the sender’s key).
 The following transaction (action) types are supported:

 - CreateAccount/DeleteAccount, AddKey/DeleteKey - accounts and key management transactions.
-- Transfer - send Axion tokens from one account to another.
+- Transfer - send Fermi tokens from one account to another.
 The basic command of any blockchain.
 - Stake - needed to become a validator in a Proof-of-Stake blockchain network.
 We won’t touch this topic in this guideline, more information [can be found here](https://docs.near.org/docs/develop/node/validator/staking-and-delegation).
 - DeployContract - deploy a smart contract to a given account.
 An important thing to remember - one account can hold only one contract, so the contract is uniquely identified by the account name.
 If we issue this transaction to an account which already has a deployed contract, a contract update will be triggered.
 - FunctionCall - the most important action on the blockchain, it allows us to call a function of a smart contract.

-Smart Contracts on Axion are written in Rust or JavaScript, and compiled into [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
+Smart Contracts on Fermi are written in Rust or JavaScript, and compiled into [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
 Each contract has one or more methods that can be called via a FunctionCall transaction.
 Methods may have arguments provided, so each smart contract call includes the following payload: account id, method name, and arguments.

 There are 2 ways to call a method on a smart contract:
 1. Issue a FunctionCall transaction.
 This will create a new transaction on a blockchain which may modify a contract state.
 2. Make a smart contract view call.
-Axion blockchain [RPC nodes](https://near-nodes.io/intro/node-types#rpc-node) provide a special API that allow execution of methods that do not modify contract state (readonly methods).
+Fermi blockchain [RPC nodes](https://near-nodes.io/intro/node-types#rpc-node) provide a special API that allow execution of methods that do not modify contract state (readonly methods).

 The second method should always be used whenever possible since it doesn’t incur any transaction cost (of course, there is some cost of running a node, but it’s still much cheaper than a transaction; public nodes are available which can be used free of charge).
 Also, since there’s no transactions, we don’t need an account to make a view call, which is quite useful for building client-side applications